SFULibrary/islandora_datastream_crud/README.md

 * Use the Drupal Batch framework, like the Islandora Batch modules do
 * Add automated tests
 * The `--collection` option for `islandora_datastream_crud_fetch_pids` only retrieves immediate children of the specified collection
-* Does not work with datastreams in the (R)edirect and (E)xternal Referenced control groups?
+* Does not work with datastreams in the (R)edirect and (E)xternal Referenced control groups - use cases are welcome.

 ## License